 - 1. medicine to relieve the pain and help prevent damage to the joints - 2. plenty of rest, keeping the body in good positions - 3. exercises and movement to prevent contractures and deformities, and to keep the muscles strong - 4. mental, physical, and social activities, so that the child's life is full and satisfying - 5. if necessary, aids, and braces or casts to correct contractures and to help the child to move about

 MEDICINE

-Aspirin and ibuprofen are usually the safest and best medicines.
-They not only help the pain, but also reduce swelling and damage in the joints.
+Ibuprofen is usually the safest and best medicine.
+It not only helps the pain, but also reduces swelling and damage in the joints.
 For precautions and doses, see the information on p.
 134.